Overcoming Our Triggers in the Community Services Sector

 Common triggers for community workers include:

-• Exposure to clients’ trauma
+• Exposure to clients' difficult experiences

 • Feeling undervalued or overworked

-• Personal experiences that mirror clients’ stories
+• Personal experiences that mirror a client's story

 4. Practical Strategies for Managing Triggers